-*Major Benjamin Tallmadge, the leader of the Culper Spy Ring was a Yale graduate and served as the superintendent of Wethersfield High School before joining the war.
-In his memoirs, he spoke of a lady that brought information back and forth from Philadelphia, using the excuse of gathering eggs to travel between lines.
-He also wrote of an incident where there were spotted at the Rising Sun Tavern exchanging information and how he pulled her onto the back of his horse and she courageously rode as they were being fired upon to a nearby town, where she slipped off into the crowd and disappeared before he returned to camp.
+*Major Benjamin Tallmadge, the leader of the Culper Spy Ring was a Yale graduate and served as the superintendent of Wethersfield High School before joining the war effort.
+In his memoirs, he spoke of a lady who brought information back and forth from Philadelphia, using the ruse of gathering eggs to travel between lines.
+He also wrote of an incident where they were spotted together at the Rising Sun Tavern exchanging information and further went on to explain how he pulled her onto the back of his horse where she courageously rode as they were being fired upon until they reached a nearby town, where she slipped into the crowd and disappeared before he returned to camp.
 He was appointed the head of Washington’s spy ring while in Winter Quarters at Valley Forge(winter 1777-1778).

-*John André was a captain(not appointed AG-Major until 1779) while stationed in Philadelphia where he was sent after being held a prisoner of war for a time.
+*John André was a captain(not appointed AG-Major until 1779) while stationed in Philadelphia where he was sent after being held as a prisoner of war for a time.
 It was there he met Peggy Shippen, the future wife of Benedict Arnold.
-He was a well-known ladies man and very well-liked by everyone he met.
-At that time, he served under General Howe and was the one that planned his going away party that lasted several days, the Mischianza before Howe returned to England and General Clinton took his place.
+He was a well-known 'ladies man' and very well-liked by everyone he met.
+At that time, he served under General Howe and was the one that planned his going away party that lasted several days, the Mischianza, before Howe returned to England and General Clinton took his place.
 In the spring of 1779, he was appointed the chief of intelligence by Clinton.

 Odds and Ends:

 *The Raleigh Tavern in Williamsburg was a place well-known for its food, entertainment, and rum punch.
 Many sales and other forms of business were conducted on its steps.